-By looking at NHS smoking statistics for 2012 [ref NHS pg 13], a number of important pieces of information relative to a simulation.
-In Britain in 2010, 20% of the adult population were recorded to be smoking, with the average number of cigarettes a day being 12.7.
-Using the definition of 'heavy smoker' as someone who smokes more than 20 cigarettes a day [ref NHS 14] (and from this a light smoker being someone who smokes fewer than 20 cigarettes a day), it can be seen that the average smoker is not a 'heavy smoker'.
-Adding to this, a study in 2009 displayed that around 67% of smokers wanted to give up and of those questioned, people who had attempted to give up smoking in the last five years were more likely to want to repeat this effort [ref SmokOmn].
-When it comes to commencing smoking, those who begin to smoke again state a number of reasons for their relapse including stress and their friends being smokers [ref NHS pg43], indicating a social aspect to smoking actions on top of the fact that those who are giving up are more likely to relapse than a non-smoker beginning to smoke.
+By looking at NHS smoking statistics for 2012 [ref NHS pg 13], a number of important pieces of information relative to simulations required for this project.
+In Britain in 2010, 20% of the adult population were recorded as being actively smoking, with the average number of cigarettes a day being 12.7 [ref NHS pg 13].
+Using the definition of 'heavy smoker' as somebody who smokes more than 20 cigarettes a day [ref NHS 14] (and from this a ‘light smoker’ being somebody who smokes fewer than 20 and one or more cigarettes a day), it can be seen that the average smoker is not a 'heavy smoker'.
+Adding to this, a study in 2009 displayed that around 67% of smokers wanted to give up, and, of those questioned, people who had attempted to give up smoking in the last five years were more likely to want to repeat this effort [ref SmokOmn].
+When it comes to commencing smoking, those who begin to smoke after quitting state a number of reasons for their relapse, including stress and their friends being smokers [ref NHS pg43], indicating a strongly social aspect to smoking actions.
+It is also more likely that those who are giving up are more likely to relapse than a non-smoker is to begin smoking [ref NHS pg43].